Want the perfect workout program?Take Quiz

 This is a far better question to ask.
 While losing 20 pounds in a month is possible, losing weight too quickly often comes with a metabolism that slows down, increased cravings, and risks that include muscle loss, gallstones, increased (or decreased) hormones, and nutritional deficiencies.

 It’s much healthier to lose weight at a sustainable, slow rate.
 This can vary depending on various factors such as weight, age, gender, and physical activity.
 But on average losing 1 to 2 pounds per week (500-1,000 calorie deficit) is a good rule of thumb.
 This gradual weight loss allows you to eliminate health issues and to keep it off for the long haul.
 It’s more about changing your lifestyle than it is about dieting.
+Ladies, be sure to check out our top weight loss tips to help get you started.

 Some things to note before we start: